-There are some stories from motorsport’s past that appear to be exactly between a movie screenplay and pure mythology, specially if you compare them with what motorsport is today.
+There are stories from the motorsport’s past that appear to be exactly between a movie screenplay and pure mythology, specially if you compare them with what motorsport is today.

 The story of how Duncan Hamilton and Tony Rolt won the 1953 24 Hours of Le Mans is another very entertaining tale that would be impossible to replicate nowadays.
 And it certainly happened.

 Born in Cork, Ireland, Hamilton was brought up in relative obscurity.
 Prior to his 20th birthday, Europe was already embroiled in the Second World War.
 As a result, he spent the war years as part of the Fleet Air Arm flying Lysanders.
 After the war ended, he opened a car garage.
 During the years between the war ending and the start of the 1950s, Duncan started racing in local events.
 He cut his teeth in such pre-wars as the MG R-type and the Bugatti Type 35B.
 After racing a Maserati 6CM in 1948, Duncan graduated to a Talbot-Lago Grand Prix car.

 He participated in five World Championship Grands Prix — with no results — and eighteen non-Championship Formula 1 races.
 His best results in the non-Championship events were a 4th place in the 1948 Zandvoort Grand Prix with a Maserati 6CM, 3rd in the 1951 Richmond Trophy on a ERA B-Type, 2nd in the 1951 BRDC International Trophy on Talbot-Lago T26C, 3rd in the 1952 Richmond Trophy still on a T26C, and 4th in the 1952 Internationales ADAC Eifelrennen.